OASA Staff - Who We Are

 Karleen Gillen is the full-time Academic and Student Services secretary in Room 2270.
 She is responsible for various areas including: clerical support for the Office of Academics and Student Affairs staff; calendar for room reservations, examinations, events, and meetings; the veterinary job board; assisting with admissions and interview scheduling; recruiting and organizing admissions interviewers; assisting student organizations with Treasurer Office contacts; and correspondence related to awards.

 Katie Davidson is located in Office 2270C.
-Ms Davidson primarily coordinates International Programs and provides administrative support to the Associate Dean for Academic and Student Affairs.
+Ms Davidson primarily coordinates International Programs.
 She obtained both her BA in philosophy and her MBA from Iowa State University.
 She assists in coordinating and obtaining information related to student educational programs.
 In addition to creating and promoting study abroad programs to veterinary students, Ms. Davidson works with incoming international students and scholars and visiting international guests.
 She tracks all international activities for the College, assists in related grant proposal preparation, and serves on the University-wide Education Abroad Committee and ISU Abroad Development Committee.
 She also serves as the student organization advisor to CIVO (Committee for International Veterinary Opportunities) and CVM Spectrum, and coordinates activities at Fall Orientation.